Praveen22042005/PinPal/README.md

 2. Click "Add to Chrome".

-3. The extension will added to your chrome.
+3. The extension will be added to your chrome.